-- (1) Workers who sustain an injury in the course of their duties should notify their supervisor and submit an Early Notification Form as soon as practicable after the incident. - (2) An injured worker has six months from the date of injury to submit a Workers Claim for Compensation. - (3) A completed Workers Claim for Compensation should be submitted with a supporting Workers Compensation Medical Certificate to the Coordinator, Injury Management and Advisory Services within 14 days from the date of injury if reimbursement of lost time is sought. - (4) The Department has 84 calendar days from the date of injury in order to assess liability for an injury or disease. - (5) Detailed information is contained within the Injury Management Program located on the Business and Executive Services (BES) intranet site.
+- (1) Workers who sustain an injury in the course of their duties should notify their supervisor and submit an Incident Report Form as soon as practicable after the incident. - (2) An injured worker has six months from the date of injury to submit a Workers Claim for Compensation. - (3) A completed Workers Claim for Compensation should be submitted with a supporting Workers Compensation Medical Certificate to the Coordinator, Injury Management and Advisory Services within 14 days from the date of injury if reimbursement of lost time is sought. - (4) The Department has 84 calendar days from the date of injury in order to assess liability for an injury or disease. - (5) Detailed information is contained within the Injury Management Program.